EtchedPixels/FUZIX/Kernel/platform-msx1/README.md

 Finish the ROM and RAM map detection logic
 Disk I/O routines need bounce buffers for 4000-7FFF range due to the limited mapping system.
+Speed up all the ei/di mess by just keeping a private variable for irqoff state

 In Progress